M4L-Lab/mcdft/README.md

 ## Building mcdft_structure

-To build mcdft_structure, follow these steps:
+To build mcdft, follow these steps:

 1. Clone the repository.
 2. Navigate to the top-level directory of the cloned repository.